 The People on the Project

 The Founder and driving force behind the Unipower GT came from Ernie Unger who as Director, steered the design & development of the Unipower GT between 1965 - 70.
 From his early days as a mechanic for Lotus in 1954, he went on to work with Ian Walker Racing and as Team manager for Equipe Elva before joining Gordon Spice Racing in 1977 as Director, running their team in the British Touring Car Championship before developing the Spice/Lamborghini prototype.
 Ernie is still very active with this Club and Club Lotus in his retirement.

 Tim went into partnership with Ernie Unger in 1965, providing backing through his manufacturing business, Universal Power Drives, to produce the first Unipower GT cars.
 After Tim sold his interests in the Unipower GT, he continued to pursue his love of Offshore Powerboats and became Commodore and President of United Kingdom Offshore Boating Association, revered on the international offshore scene throughout the World, sadly passing away peacefully in 2017.

 Piers Weld-Forester bought Tim Powell's interests in the Unipower GT in 1968 and became Ernie Unger's new partner in U.W.F.
 Automative Engineering (Unger Weld Forester) trading as Unipower Cars.
 Piers the grandson of the 5th Marquess of Ormande and a Royal Courtier, had a white GT40 as his road-car, which he raced occasionally.
 He was sadly killed in 1977 while racing at Brands Hatch in the 750cc class of the World Motorcycle Championship.

 Val Dare - Bryan

-Val joined Unipower very early on in the UPD period as engineering designer of the Attila race cars and was responsible for engineering its tubular space-frame mid - engine'd layout and its ongoing development.
+Val joined Unipower very early on in the UPD period as an engineering designer of the Attila race cars and was responsible for engineering its tubular space-frame mid - engine'd layout and its ongoing development.
 Val left Unipower Cars early in 1969 and went on to do development work on the Porsche 956.
 As a consultant engineer, his subsequent work involved much aerodynamic work and he currently continues to consult for the MOD in the UK.